National retains lead - but strong mood for change among SME decision makers

 The MYOB Business Monitor is a national survey of 400 New Zealand small and medium business decision makers, from sole traders to mid-sized companies, representing the major industry sectors.
 Commissioned to independent market research firm Colmar Brunton this survey ran from 5th-6th September 2016.
 The Monitor Snapshot provides insight into issues currently affecting New Zealand's SMEs, as well as information on performance and the economy profitability.
 The weighting of respondents by both geographical location and sector is based on overall market proportions as established by Statistics New Zealand and is drawn from an independent survey group, which includes both MYOB clients and non-clients.

 About Myob Group Ltd

-MYOB Group Ltd (ASX:MYO) is a leading cloud based business management solutions provider.
-It makes business life easier for approximately 1.2 million businesses across Australia and New Zealand by simplifying accounting, payroll, tax, practice management, CRM, websites, job costing, inventory and more.
-MYOB provides ongoing support via many client service channels including a network of over 40,000 accountants, bookkeepers and other consultants.
-It is committed to ongoing innovation, particularly in cloud computing solutions, and in 2015 was awarded the BRW award for the most innovative large company for 500+ employees and placed 2nd in BRW’s Most Innovative Companies Award list across all categories nationally.
+MYOB Group Ltd (ASX:MYO) is a leading provider of online business management solutions.
+It makes business life easier for approximately 1.2 million businesses and accountants across Australia and New Zealand by simplifying accounting, payroll, tax, practice management, CRM, job costing, inventory and more.
+MYOB operates across three core segments – Clients and Partners (business solutions to SMEs and Advisers); Enterprise Solutions (larger businesses) and Payment Solutions.
+It provides ongoing support through client service channels including a network of over 40,000 accountants, bookkeepers and other consultants.
+It is committed to ongoing innovation, particularly through its Connected Practice Strategy and through the development of the MYOB Platform.
 For more information, follow @MYOB on Twitter or visit http://investors.myob.com.au/Investors

 Myob Group Ltd